Diesel Particulate Filter Guide to Installation & Fault Finding

 Sensor Checks – check all sensors (exhaust gas temperature & oxygen sensors) to ensure that they are operating correctly.

 EGR System – check the Exhaust Gas Recirculation valve is working correctly, is not blocked and is sealing correct.
 As a minimum the EGR valve must be removed, cleaned and checked before replacing the DPF.
 A faulty, clogged or leaking EGR valve will cause the DPF to become blocked.

-The Following Items Must be Checked – air flow meter, engine and turbo wear, injectors (in case they are leaking or over fuelling) turbo hoses and the intercooler must be checked for leaks, correct glow plug & glow plug controller operation, correct engine thermostat operation (regeneration will not initiate if the engine is running too cold) and the main engine ECU should also be checked for any malfunctions.
+The Following Items Must be Checked – engine and turbo wear, air flow meter/air mass sensor, fuel injectors (in case they are leaking or over fuelling) turbo hoses/inter-cooler must be checked for leaks and the main engine ECU should also be checked for any malfunctions.